Prolonged bed rest and immobility contribute negatively to the physical function, pressure management and quality of life of the patient.

 This financial impact can be detrimental for a facility, but primarily we need to focus on the impact a pressure ulcer can impact a patient’s health and quality of life.
 In fact, patients with hospital acquired pressure injuries are 7% more likely to die.2

-From our clinical research, Seating Matters chairs have proven to help prevent pressure injuries and reduce existing ulcers by 88%, therefore speeding up discharge for your patient and reducing the cost to your healthcare budget.¹
+From our clinical research, Seating Matters chairs have proven to help prevent pressure injuries and reduce existing ulcers, therefore speeding up discharge for your patient and reducing the cost to your healthcare budget.¹

 Bed rest results in 12% loss of muscle strength each week, intensifying to 50% loss after 3-5 weeks.3 Therefore, encouraging the patient to sit in a chair as early as possible into their treatment can be a key factor in order to preserve muscle strength.